 Nev swallowed and fingered his wand.

 ‘Don’t worry about it, Nev.’
-Harry clapped a hand on his shoulder.
+Harry clapped him on the shoulder.
 ‘You’ll do fine.’

-‘Gran has a NEWT level in Transfiguration,’ Neville muttered.
+‘Gran has a NEWT level in Transfiguration,’ Nev muttered.
 ‘She’d be awfully disappointed if I didn’t at least pass my OWL.’

 ‘You’ll pass,’ Harry told him, pushing the door to the exam room open.
 ‘Besides, you’re not your Gran, you’ve got a much better taste in hats.’